-According to the Meat Safety Act (Act 40 of 2000), imports of animals and animal products may only come from deboning plants and abattoirs that have been certified.
+According to the Meat Safety Act (Act 40 of 2000) imports of animals and animal products can only be imported from deboning plants and abattoirs that have been certified.
 Prior to export, U.S. facilities must be registered and certified with the USDA's Food Safety and Inspection Service (FSIS).
 Details and procedures for facility registration are available on the FSIS website.
 U.S. facilities are listed in the approved South African database once registered with FSIS, and the products from these facilities would be eligible for import licenses subject to the necessary requirements.
 The list of deboning factories and permitted abattoirs, as well as the registration procedure and forms, can be downloaded from the DALRRD website.
-The expense and making sure that the facility is registered falls on the U.S. exporter or facility owner.
-A facility must register only once, and during that time it may be subject to audits and inspections.
+The expense of surety that the facility is registered, falls on the U.S. exporter or facility owner.
+A facility needs to register only once and may be subject to audits and inspections.

-Links to the steps and information for registering plant and plant-product facilities as described by DALRRD are provided in Table 9.
-Certificates issued by USDA's Animal and Plant Health Inspection

-Service (APHIS) are accepted in South Africa.
+Links to the steps and information for registering plant and plant-product facilities as described by DALRRD are provided in Table 10.
+Certificates issued by USDA's Animal and Plant Health Inspection Service (APHIS) are accepted in South Africa.
 The APHIS website provides information on facility registration, cost, procedures, and export requirements for American exporters and facilities.